 I’ve not been reading with him on a daily basis like I used to when he was younger.
 Still, when I checked on his reading skill occasionally, I’m still amazed that he’s advancing in his reading ability.
 Because of his ability to read, he can recognize and memorize almost all of our current MRT train station names and he’s able to look at the world map and identify a good number of the countries.

-I’m glad that I took the effort and time to teach him how to read using the Children Learning Reading program two years ago.
+I’m glad that I took the effort and time to teach him how to read using the Children Learning Reading program three years ago.
 Otherwise, I’ll be frantically sending him to attend a phonics class like I’ve seen many of his classmates’ parents doing so this year.
 Nowadays, he would still request me to read to him occasionally, but mostly, he would pull out one of his storybooks and read on his own. :)